pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 }
 ```

-This data is collected through the `P2P` protocol during the `Churn Management Protocol`, but for the sake of demonstration and simplicity, it may be abstracted to an `ask-response` cycle where the node continuously asks this meta-information of its active peers.
+This data is collected through the `P2P` module during the `Churn Management Protocol`, but for the sake of demonstration and simplicity, it may be abstracted to an `ask-response` cycle where the node continuously asks this meta-information of its active peers.

 ```mermaid
 sequenceDiagram